BGND76/BGND76-RCOS-Fall2025/index.md

 Hello, and thanks for visiting.
 This is the main page of my website, built with Jekyll and hosted on GitHub Pages.

 Check out more details about this project in the [About Me](aboutme.md).

+Here is a link to my favorite search engine: [Google](https://www.google.com).